This post is sponsored by The Home Depot Canada. As always, I would never promote a company I don’t love. Read my full disclosure here.

 Can we talk about hanging garlands for a hot minute?
 We learned a lot (code for we struggled hard) hanging this.
 After calls to my dad and reading boxes upon boxes of clips- this is what we decided.
 We used nails on angle between the trim and siding at the top to hold most of the weight.
 You can’t see these when it’s not the holidays so we’ll probably leave them up.
 For the sides, we used Command All Weather Light Clips.
 But they fell off… until we learned that they will stay on ONLY if applied to a not freezing cold surface.
 So if you warm up the spot you’re going to stick them to, you’ll have MUCH better luck with them hanging on.
 For reference… the command hook we’ve had on our door all winter in the past was put on in the summer and it’s never fallen off once.
 Having clips down the sides of the garland keeps it from swinging around in the wind and hitting the windows.

-Other than the garlands, lights and wreaths around the door, we also swapped out our planter (recognize that DIY?!) for holiday greens.
+Other than the garlands, lights and wreaths around the door, we also swapped out our planter (recognize that DIY?!) for holiday greens to bring this modern Christmas porch decor together.
 The Home Depot Canada always has great holiday greens in bundles (like I used in this arrangement) but this year with baby on the way (he’s here now!)
 I just wanted to have a drop and go option.
 I picked one of their premade ones and dropped it in the planter.
 I swapped out the red bow that came in it for some rose gold sprays, sticks and pinecones.
 All of them are from The Home Depot Canada and all of them are so darn pretty, you guys!
 I just want a vase full of those sticks.
 Also… if you’re loving rose gold (like the glittery sprays in the arrangement), one of their holiday decor collections this year is ALL rose gold.
 And it’s gorgeous.

 Last but not least, we layered a holiday coir door mat (this is the only one they have online but in store they have a huge selection!) over our regular door mat (very similar to this one).
 I really love how they layered together!
 The holiday mats are so nice and it is great to have coir in the winter when you really need to be able to brush off your boots BUT they’re always so tiny compared to other mats!
 I think they just look small next to the oversized door so this layering solution is my new fave.